ElimsV/ESP8266/decapsulation/README.md

 ```
 char unit1[2]="02";
 ```
-This is because once you declare a string or a character, it is highly recommanded to add one on the size of your string on the basis of its original length and to be more precise you can even manually include '\0' in your string. '\0' symbol is used to declare the end of a string.
+This is because once you declare a constant string or a character, it is highly recommanded to add one on the size of your string on the basis of its original length and to be more precise you can even manually include '\0' in your string. '\0' symbol is used to declare the end of a string.
 Usually system will automatically assign it at the end of a string, however the premise is you have left one more byte for it to do so.

 Another thing that bothered me was the serial buffer size.
 First due to practical constraints at that time, I planed to use an arduino pro mini to test my code, however I found it can't read in the whole package.
+After eliminating other possible mistakes
-After ruling other other possibilities I found the the default serial buffer size of mini is only 64 bytes which is apparently too small for my need.
+I found the the default serial buffer size of mini is only 64 bytes which is apparently too small for my need.
 As a result I tested directly on esp8266 instead.
-The RX buffer on the esp is something like 256 bytes.
+The RX buffer on the esp is something no less than 256 bytes.
 Of course you can just change the buffer size of arduino manually using:
 ```
 #define SERIAL_BUFFER_SIZE 64